oelcode/50FE-Stock-Ping/README.md

 ### Running the Script

-Before you start monitoring for stock, you need to run the quick config tool to setup your configuration options.
-This contains a list of known working locale options for you to choose from, but you can also enter a custom locale to check if it works.
+Before you start monitoring for stock, you need to run the configuration tool to set up your locale and product preferences:

 ```bash
 python stockconfig.py
 ```

-Once this has been done, you may edit 'config.py' for any further configuration before you may need (interval timings, Telegram bot credentials etc).

-When you're ready to run the script, run the below command:
+Then run the stock checker:

 ```bash
 python 50check.py